News KrakenD CE v2.10 released with new Docker official image, LRU cache, and more

 The username to connect to Redis

 While the library sets defaults for all the options (except the address and the name), you might want to tweak several of the parameters available.
 Generally speaking, the additional parameters are not needed.
-A few things to have in mind when configuring pools:
+A few things to have in mind when configuring pools and clusters:

 • Set realistic timeouts and limits: Use appropriate values for timeouts and connection limits to prevent overloading Redis and ensure smooth operations during peak traffic.